Dzhemile-dzh/vehicle-shop/README.md

 ```

 This will set up the MySQL database within the container.
 Be sure to configure the database connection in your `.env` file to point to the Docker container.

+### Conclusions
+Integrating the backend Symfony logic with the React frontend presented some challenges, particularly after setting up Webpack, where React components weren’t rendering as expected.
+To keep the project moving smoothly, I opted to create visualizations using Twig templates, ensuring a functional project setup.
+The React code is included in assets/src for reference, and changes the API endpoints to return data in JSON format, compatible with React’s requirements.

+Thank you for exploring this project!

 ### Project Interface
 ## Login